Email marketing best practices to reduce unsubscribe rates:

 6. Make the unsubscribe link easy to find

-If someone wants to unsubscribe, there’s no point making it difficult.
+If someone wants to unsubscribe, there’s no point in making it difficult.
 If they can’t see how to unsubscribe, they’re more likely to mark you as spam which will harm your deliverability rates.
 Also, immediately act on unsubscribe requests.
 Don’t make users wait hours or days before you remove them.
 It annoys them and may harm your brand.

 7. Bonus tips: Use double opt-in for sign-ups